TamaraAtanasoska/dialogue-history/README.md

 Unlike the original repository, the Aixia2021 repository uses ResNet features.
 To run the models, both the image and object features will need to be generated.

-Note: the directory passed to the ```-img_dir``` option needs to contain both the train and valid images in the same directory
+Note: the directory passed to the ```-img_dir``` option needs to contain both the train and valid images in the same directory.

 #### ResNet image features
 ```